Welcome to my corner of thought space. I’m glad you stopped in.

 - In the process, I expanded my personal appreciation for philosophy, with a renewed respect for Aristotle, Descartes, Kant and Wittgenstein.
 It was a rich and rewarding detour that brought me full circle back to modern questions on thinking about thinking.

-Starting in 2016, I launched conversations on Medium.com, exploring how we communicate our most intricate ideas, and how we might improve our relationships:
+Starting in 2016 and taking us to present day, I launched conversations on Medium.com, exploring how we communicate our most intricate ideas, and how we might improve:

-- When answers don’t make sense, due to failures in our communication or mental shortcuts;
+- When answers don’t make sense, examining critical thinking in the context of our mental models;

-- The importance of community as a foundation of our culture, and our potential.
+- The importance of community as a foundation of our culture;

-We’ve made progress, to be sure, but there’s more discovery ahead.
-Challenge me, and I’ll return the favor.
+We’ve made progress, but there’s always space for more discovery.
+Continue to challenge me, and I’ll return the favor.

 I’ve gotten to know so many of you, and I truly value your feedback and insight.
 Whether as a reader, colleague, or collaborator – and now, in many cases, as a friend – I truly appreciate your long term investment of time.